malhaar2002/Youtube-Playlist-Organizer/README.md

-# Youtube-Playlist-Organizer
+# Youtube Playlist Organizer
-Sort videos in a playlist by their durations
+Adds the title of all the videos of a playlist, along with their links, creators and durations, to a google sheet so that they can easily be sorted through their durations.